 What is the difference between a trade name and a trademark?

 A brand or trade name is the name which a business operates under, and is used to identify a business entities products or services, but, that trade name may not be registered as a trademark.

 An application for a registered trademark can be filed by any individual, company or legal entity for use of representing goods or services in the market.
 Many people seek the assistance of a professional consultancy firm to facilitate the trademark search and registration application on their behalf as the process can be time consuming and complex depending on the jurisdictions you seek to register in.

-The validity of a registered trademark depends on the jurisdiction/s the mark is registered in.
+The validity of a registered mark depends on the jurisdiction/s the mark is registered in.
 Typically, most jurisdictions adopt a validity period of 10 consecutive years from the date of registration.
-A registered trademark is also renewable every 10 years thereafter provided the mark was used in compliance with the appropriate trademark laws.
+A registered mark is also renewable every 10 years thereafter provided the mark was used in compliance with the appropriate laws.
 Some jurisdictions stipulate that non use of a trademark for a specified period of time will result in removal and revocation of trademark rights form the owner.

 The symbol TM adopted on an unregistered trademark while the symbol ® is used to demonstrate a registered trademark.
-In addition to trademarks are service marks denoted by the symbol SM.
+Service marks are denoted by the symbol SM.

-The renewal of a registered trademark will typically take place every 10 years as this is the most commonly used validity period of a trademark.
-The trademark owner will be notified up to 6 months prior to expiry of the trademark and then trademark renewal proceedings will be put into place, either by the owner or by a representative professional consultant.
+The renewal of a registered trademark will typically take place every 10 years as this is the most commonly used validity period.
+The owner will be notified up to 6 months prior to expiry of the trademark and then renewal proceedings will be put into place, either by the owner or by a representative professional consultant.
 A registered trademark needs to be renewed for as long as it is required in commerce, as non-renewal will render the trademark redundant and without any legal protection.